161 East Front Street, Suite 200 Traverse City, MI 49684

 Twenty-five years ago, Mr. Fierberg expanded his Washington, D.C.-based trial practice to establish the only legal practice of representing victims of school violence nationwide.
 The aim was to develop the premier national trial practice for victims; one superior to those developed over decades by institutions to blame and punish victims and defeat their just claims.
 School Violence Law

 The achievement of that goal is evidenced by:

 - Unprecedented victories on behalf of victims in state and federal courts across the country;

-- Tens and tens of millions of dollars in verdicts and settlements against fraternities, schools and wrongdoers;
+- Hundreds of millions of dollars in verdicts and settlements against fraternities, schools, and other wrongdoers;

 - Legal concessions to make institutions safer and transparent;

 - Specialized accommodations for survivors to protect their educational rights; and

 - Establishment of new legal precedent in many states and a team of top-flight, passionate trial lawyers to aid school violence victims nationwide.